AdithyaP7/QuantStream/README.md

 ## Notes
 - Ensure all Kafka and Zookeeper services are properly configured with open ports.
 - For best performance, use **Java 17** with **x86_64** architecture when running Kafka Connect.
-- Data privacy and security are paramount.
-Keep your `.env` file out of version control.

 ---